cypnk/Bare/README.md

 		* "Message cannot be empty.": A plugin or custom core function attempted to send an email without a message body.
 Check to make sure the code using the mailMessage() function has recepients, subject, and message body fields filled.

 		* "Sender address is invalid.
-Check mail_from config setting.": The destination address is not in the whitelist of recipients.
-Add a sender email (one which has permissions to send email on your server) to the MAIL_FROM setting in *index.php* or add to the "mail_from" setting in *config.json*.
+Check mail_from config setting.": Add a sender email (one which has permissions to send email on your server) to the MAIL_FROM setting in *index.php* or add to the "mail_from" setting in *config.json*.
+This is different from an email address entered into a contact form, for example.

 		* "No valid recipients found.
 Check whitelist.": The whitelist of recipient addresses is still empty.
 Add one or more email addresses to MAIL_WHITELIST in *index.php* or add one or more emails to "mail_whitelist" in *config.json* which are meant to receive emails from Bare.